diasprotocol/Relational-Ontology-Protocol/echoes/vandalized-desert-sign/README.md

 The boundary is performative.
 The dust will always win.
 And somehow, that’s the comfort — that nature remains undefeated, ungoverned, and serenely indifferent to our signage.
 The meaning is futility and emptiness.
 Or perhaps emptyness and futility.
 A koan of nothingness forever.
+And for everyone who grew up in a similar enviroment, the meaning is home.

 ---